A SPRIG OF IRISH HEATHER

 ( Chorus)

-By the fireside lonely sitting when the nights are dark and cold.
+By the fireside lonely sitting when the winter nights are cold.

 So come back to me, a cushla, when the heather is in bloom.